 Countries like Germany, South Africa, and Turkey have obesity rates above 20 percent and in the developed nation's obesity accounts for 2-6 percent of the total cost of healthcare.
 Medical care budget for obesity in the US has risen to $150 billion annually.
 Countries like Brazil, Russia, Italy, and South Korea lie above 10 percent in terms of obesity rates.
 Yet, in comparison with this, the obesity rates in the world’ s most populous nations like China and India are low at 3.8 percent and 1.9 percent respectively.
-Over the 30 years, the occurrence of plump children is identified as those having a body mass index (BMI) more than the 85th percentile for age and gender have tripled.
+Over the past 30 years, the occurrence of plump children is identified as those having a body mass index (BMI) more than the 85th percentile for age and gender have tripled.

 Above 30 percent of toddlers in the United States are plump or obese (BMI > 95th percentile).
 Childhood plumpness results from a malfunction of the body’ s self-dictatorial system to adapt to environmental controls characteristic of the person’ s genetic backdrop.
 Various aspects in the process of the multifaceted genetic-environment communications that cause plumpness will support long-term positive energy equilibrium.
-Consequences from longitudinal propose that a modest constant energy disparity, which is hard to detect by current techniques of measuring energy ingestion and expenditure, is probably the eventual cause of obesity (Chaput and Tremblay, 2006, p.
+Consequences from longitudinal studies propose that a modest constant energy disparity, which is hard to detect by current techniques of measuring energy ingestion and expenditure, is probably the eventual cause of obesity (Chaput and Tremblay, 2006, p.
 1).

 Obese toddlers are exposed to weight stigma and may be susceptible to psychological consequences, such as dejection, and social consequences, such as remoteness.
 Consequences of bias, such as separation or social removal, could donate to the exacerbation of plumpness through psychosomatic vulnerabilities that augment the likelihood of over-consumption and inactive activity.
-It is clear that prejudice, and discrimination are elements of everyday life for these plump children (Chaput and Tremblay, 2006, p.
+It is clear that prejudice, unfairness, and discrimination are elements of everyday life for these plump children (Chaput and Tremblay, 2006, p.
 1).

 The adult plumpness is the long term effect of childhood plumpness.
 There appears little doubt that there are plumper and obese toddlers and adults today than there were in the 1970s and the 1980s.